Marlins vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have been listed as the moneyline favorite only two other times so far this season, and they split the two games.
+- The Marlins have compiled a 2-1 record in games they were favored on the moneyline (winning 66.7% of those games).

-- Miami has played as moneyline favorites of -155 or shorter in only one game this season, which it won.
+- Miami has played as moneyline favorites of -135 or shorter in just two games this season, which it won both.

-- Based on this contest's moneyline, the Marlins have an implied win probability of 60.8%.
+- Based on this matchup's moneyline, the Marlins' implied win probability is 57.4%.

-- Miami has played in 13 games with a set over/under, and have combined with its opponents to go over the total six times (6-6-1).
+- Miami has had an over/under set by oddsmakers 14 times, and have combined with opponents to go over the total in six of those games (6-7-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.